 What Is NewPipe?

-NewPipe is an independently developed Android app that lets users watch YouTube videos without Google's proprietary APIs.
-It extracts content directly from YouTube's website, providing a lightweight experience without account requirements or tracking.
+NewPipe is an independently developed Android app for watching YouTube without Google's proprietary APIs.
+It extracts content directly from YouTube's website, so there is no account requirement and no tracking, and the app stays light on storage and memory.

 Main Features